Readonly closedIs true after 'close' has been emitted.

 Writing data while the stream is not draining is particularly

-problematic for a Transform
+problematic for a Transform, because the Transform streams are paused

-by default until they are piped or a 'data'
+by default until they are piped or a 'data' or 'readable' event handler

 is added.